A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Variance-Decreasing Phase: Theoretical Model

+where $\alpha_0 = \frac{\sqrt{P}}{\sigma_0}$. \end{theorem} The capacity $C$ is exactly achieved and the distortion decreases geometrically (divided by $1 + P/N$) at each iteration.
+An implementation of the scheme, based on the equations given in the theorems, is presented in the bottom left panel of Fig.~\ref{fig:it_model}, and a tentative mapping to physiological components is given in the bottom right panel of Fig.~\ref{fig:it_model}.

-The above equations were already obtained in an information-theoretic context by Gallager and Nakibo\u{g}lu~\cite{gallager2010} who discussed an older scheme by Elias~\cite{elias1957}.
-To our knowledge, the constructive approach of the Elias scheme given here, as well as its application to model human aimed movements is novel.
+The formulas for the distortion and the general scheme have been previously obtained in an information-theoretic context by Gallager and Nakibo\u{g}lu~\cite{gallager2010} who discussed an older scheme by Elias~\cite{elias1957}.
+To our knowledge, the constructive proofs of the Elias scheme given here, as well as its application to model goal-directed movements is novel.

-A possible implementation of this scheme in the human context is given Fig.~\ref{fig:scheme_complete}.
-The $A_i$'s, given by the difference between the target position $A$ and current position $\widehat{A}_{i-1}$, represent the distance that remains to be covered.
-This distance can readily be evaluated by the eye; because of eye-hand coordination and fast eye dynamics, the eye is usually pointing towards the target, giving high fidelity spatial information to the brain~\cite{elliott2010}.
-The distance signal is rescaled (multiplied by~$\alpha_i$) and sent through the nervous system (the ``channel'') where it gets corrupted by additive noise $Z_i$; this noise reflects the variability characteristic of human aimed movement.

-Between the channel output and the limb, MMSE estimation is performed, which amounts to multiplying the channel output $Y_i$ by the ratio between the variance of the input signal $P$ and the variance of the output signal $P+N$.
-Which organs could actually perform this function is unknown.

-The position of the limb extremity is then updated by adding the newly decoded output to the previous ones.
-This operation is represented by the loop at the bottom of Fig.~\ref{fig:scheme_complete}.
-The loop and the delay constitute a memory used to store the current position (the limb extremity remains still if no signal is sent).